City of Fresno to close city parks Easter weekend over concerns of COVID-19 spread

 >> CLICK HERE FOR CONTINUING CORONAVIRUS COVERAGE

-Brand says security guards and code enforcement officers will be monitoring the park but said he is relying mostly on the citizens to voluntarily comply.
+Brand said security guards and code enforcement officers will be monitoring the park but said he is relying mostly on the citizens to voluntarily comply.

 “You can see that people are creatures of habit,” said Brand.
 “They want to socialize.
 They want to be together, you know, these holidays are coming up.
 Families want to get together, but you can see what is going on across the world, back east, and New York.
 There are deadly consequences if we don’t get it right.”